Amanyd/razorpay-landing-page/README.md

 Razorpay Webpage Clone using Tailwind CSS
 This project is a clone of the Razorpay landing page built with Tailwind CSS.
-It features a fully responsive design, accurate layout replication, and follows modern web practices.
+It features a partially responsive design, accurate layout replication, and follows modern web practices.
 The goal was to enhance skills in HTML, CSS, and Tailwind CSS.

 Key Features: